 Naples is the largest city in southern Italy.
 It is located in the Campania region.
-It is famous today, and maybe for 4000 years, for its lovely people who city is bustling, lively, and chaotic centro.
+It is famous today, and maybe for 4000 years, for its lovely people who city is bustling, lively, and chaotic.
 Naples is the oldest continually inhabited city in the world, having been founded during the Neolithic period.
 Naples’ history is long and varied.
 First settled by the ancient Greeks during the Magna Grecia, successive peoples have built their lives and culture literally right on top of one another.